Newborn and Infant Dehydration

 Dr Ben Hoffman, the Medical Director of Tom Sargent Children’s Safety Centre and an Assistant Professor of Paediatrics at Doernbecher Children’s Hospital, recommends giving ‘a little bit of fluids at a time because if the child drinks to fast, vomiting is likely to occur’ when dehydration is caused by gastroenteritis.
 He recommends starting with 1 to 2 tablespoons of fluid every 5 to 15 minutes (2 tablespoons = 1 ounce).
 If that stays down then increase the amount.3

-Of course, you can always take your child to see the doctor or call an ambulance if you are really concerned.
+Always take your child to see the doctor or call an ambulance if you are really concerned.
 If in New Zealand you can also phone Healthline on 0800 611 116.

 - http://www.aafp.org/afp/2009/101/p692.html - this is a useful link